-Each year's principal apportionment is recertified three times: R-1 is certified by July 2 of the subsequent year, R-2 by February 20 of the second subsequent year, and R-3 by July 2 of the second subsequent year.
-State aid differences are sent as prior year adjustments on the same timeline as the other principal apportionments.
+Each year's principal apportionment is recertified three times: R-1 is certified by June 25 of the subsequent year, R-2 by February 20 of the second subsequent year, and R-3 by June 25 of the second subsequent year.
+State aid differences are sent as prior year adjustments on the same timeline as the other principal apportionment payments.

-- G. Use of LCFF Funding - 1.
-Local Control Accountability Plan (LCAP)
+G. Use of LCFF Funding

+1. Local Control Accountability Plan (LCAP)